-The New Year's arrival in Asheville is so much fun with lots of do.
-Here are our Top 10 things to do, including the best New Year's Eve parties and celebrations.
+Kick off the New Year 2017 with the fun only found in Asheville!
+Here are our top things to do, including the best New Year's Eve parties and things to do all weekend.

 - Downtown Asheville: While there is no public outdoor event to welcome the new year, there will be plenty of indoor venues to celebrate - including many restaurants, clubs, pubs, live music venues, etc. If the weather is nice, the streets will be buzzing with lots of activity and fun street entertainers.

 - Asheville Restaurants: Many are open late on New Year's Eve and feature a lively bar.
 Make reservations ASAP!

 - Beer Pubs: Plenty of pubs, breweries and bars to celebrate with local brews!
 Many are within walking distance in downtown Asheville.

 - Wine & Cocktails: Hang out with your sweetie at a downtown Asheville wine or cocktail bar.